-Guitarist Ant Law has plenty of prestigious session-playing experience, and is an innovator who has his own tuning system.
+Guitarist Ant Law has plenty of prestigious session-playing experience, and is an innovator who has his own tuning system – but this is his first album as a leader, with a sparky UK group including prize-winning pianist John Turville, saxophonist Mike Chillingworth and drummer James Maddren.
 The central relationship here is between Law and Chillingworth, an admirer of Mark Turner who shares the American’s ability to generate intensity without hectoring.
 The album feels like a split between a coolly relaxed regular-jazz feel and a more rhythmically edgy contemporary approach.
 Law sounds distantly Metheny-like on the fast Kanda Jhati, unleashing fast, climbing figures and fluent double time off a staccato theme.
 The soft chording and diffuse melody of For Silver and the twisting sax theme of Laurvin Glaslowe spark remarkable improvisations that sideline the tunes, but the jazz-swinging Stract has Chillingworth in Lee Konitz mood, and A Bar In Nigeria is racing postbop that showcases the soloists and the A-list rhythm section alike.
 This would be an exciting band to hear live.

 Mixing a virtuosic technique which takes as much from rock shredders as it does from past masters of jazz guitar, Entanglement gives an interesting and exciting selection of tracks which show off a stunning array of styles and techniques.
 The album feels like more of a whole band effort at times more than a solo release, with guitars being used heavily for rhythm playing as well as lead lines.